DevOpsKev/cucurbits/README.md

       Criteria : Capable of managing long-running tests.
       AttentionSpan : 14 days
   Comfirmation : People use the framework, fork us on github and contribute to opensource development.
   Revelation : Noone is interested, we don't recieve a single fork.
+People really do enjoy ambiguity.
 ````